 The right brain still works in overdrive and is stimulated by all creative outlets.
-I’m trying to teach myself the keyboard and I find that it does allow my mind to freeze frame, focussing on the chords and what music I can create.
+I’m trying to teach myself the keyboard and I find that it does allow my mind to freeze-frame, focussing on the chords and what music I can create.
 I also started sketching last year, and find this one of the most powerful forms of meditation for me.
-I don’t use an eraser, so I find the half hour I may spend doing a sketch completely transforms my mind to one of stillness as I focus on the image and seeing what I can create.
-At the end of the sketch I often wonder how I did it, particularly as I don’t seem to think… it just seems to flow.
+I don’t use an eraser, so I find the half-hour I may spend doing a sketch completely transforms my mind to one of stillness as I focus on the image and see what I can create.
+At the end of the sketch, I often wonder how I did it, particularly as I don’t seem to think… it just seems to flow.

 There’s nothing more life-changing to find a form of meditation that totally brings you into the moment, allows your entire body and mind to flow and hits both the defrag and reset buttons all in one go.

 Want to be more like Tina Jensen?
 Click here

 to get on the waitlist for the next Mindful In May global meditation event.